 We also maintain several ‘cultivated mother colonies’ of certain species in our garden and on our own farm land.
 These are protected against predators and regularly fed to encourage them to increase in size.

-In some cases, we will collect wild colonies from certain natural localities - but are very careful on how this is done with the aim of not upsetting the natural balance.
+In some cases, we will collect colonies from certain wild localities - but are very careful on how this is done with the aim of not upsetting the natural balance.

 For example, we have only found Diacamma scalpratum in one particular secluded forest that is owned and protected by the monks of a nearby temple.
 This species does not have nuptial flights as such and propagates itself by division.
 This is a very slow method of propagation and over collection could quickly cause the natural population to collapse.